 Versus the Performer 22” Charcoal Grill

 For a slightly higher price, you could trade your Master Touch up for a Performer model.
-There are many models within the Performer series, but for now, we will focus on the most basic.
+There are three models within the Performer series, Standard, Deluxe and Premium.

 Versus the Summit 24” Charcoal Grill

 If we’re talking about bells and whistles, there is no way we can ignore the Summit series.
 This grill can be easily converted from grill to smoker to create the perfect meal for the moment.
 Also, its gas-ignition system means you won’t have to fuss with matches and starter fluid ever again.